ChrisTitusTech/winutil/docs/index.md

 ## Getting Started

 * Chris Titus WinUtil offers several ways to get up and running quickly.
-Choose the method that suits your needs.
+Choose the method that suits your needs:

+### Running WinUtil

+* There are four methods to run WinUtil, each offering different release versions for your convenience:

 * You will first ned to start a Powershell Terminal **as Admin**.

-### Running WinUtil

-* There are two recommended methods to run WinUtil, each offering different release versions for your convenience:

 1. **Run latest Full Release**
    ```ps